MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-send-invites.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, multiplayer manager, flowchart ms.localizationpriority: medium
 ---

-# Flowchart - Send an invitation to another player
+# Flowchart - Invite another player

 The following flowcharts show the flow of inviting another player to join your game.

 ## Send invites

-In the flowchart below, TCUI stands for Title Callable User Interface, which represents commonly used UI elements, such as a friend picker for invites.
-A system provided TCUI is available on both Xbox One and Windows 10, or your title can implement a custom TCUI for viewing online friends and inviting them.
+In the flowchart below, TCUI stands for *Title Callable User Interface*, which represents commonly used UI elements, such as a friend picker for invites.

+A system-provided TCUI is available on both Xbox One and Windows 10, or your title can implement a custom TCUI for viewing online friends and inviting them.

 ![SmartMatch matchmaking](../../../images/multiplayer/mpm-send-invites.png)